List of Hollyoaks spinoffs

-The following is a list of late night, DVD and spin-off series of the Channel 4 soap opera Hollyoaks.
+The following is a list of late night, DVD and spinoff series of the Channel 4 soap opera Hollyoaks.

 Video/DVD specials

 Hollyoaks: Off on One

-A video spin-off from 1998 which sees Rob Hawthorne seek revenge against Kurt Benson.
+A video spinoff from 1998 which sees Rob Hawthorne seek revenge against Kurt Benson.
 The storyline comes to a dramatic conclusion with Rob and Kurt fighting on a boat.
 Rob rushes at Kurt, however he moves out of the way and Rob falls into the sea, with everyone believing he is dead.
 Music composed and performed by Steve Wright.

+Hollyoaks: Off on One was the show's first video spinoff.
+The show's executive producer Jo Hallows noted it was the first time the cast had been asked to do something outside the confines of the normal show set.
+Production worried that the cast of newcomers to television might struggle working on a movie-style production.
+Hallows told Wendy Granditer from Inside Soap that "they all rose to the challenge.
+It made me realise how much energy and determination they all had.
+What they lacked in experience they more than made up for in enthusiasm."

 Hollyoaks: Indecent Behaviour

-A video/DVD spin-off released in 2001.
+A video/DVD spinoff released in 2001.
 Geri Hudson arrives with footballer boyfriend Jason Cunliffe.
 In a club, Scott Anderson begins to chat Geri up.
 Luke Morgan steps in to stop him taking it too far, however just as Scott and his friends are about to throw Luke into the river, Scott tells his friends that he has a better idea; Scott and his friends pull Luke's trousers down to make fun of Luke's rape from the previous year.
 Ben Davies and Beth Morgan try to break Scott and Luke up before a fight breaks, which it does between Ben and Luke.
 Beth is later offered a lift by Scott, and then is raped.
 Music composed and performed by Steve Wright.